MQPlugins/MQ2List/README.md

 * ${ListPushBack[PlayersToBuff,JeffTheTank]} - Returns true if successfully pushes the item to the list (back)
 * ${ListPopFront[PlayersToBuff,JeffTheTank]} - Returns the string item popped from the front of the list (NULL otherwise)
 * ${ListPopBack[PlayersToBuff,JeffTheTank]} - Returns the string item popped from the back of the list (NULL otherwise)

+### Some Internal Notes
+The Plugin has a global Map that holds all of the Lists you create/delete/edit.
+Given the global nature of this variable, it will PERSIST through macros.
+This could be a good thing, it could be a bad thing, I don't really know.
+Ultimately just know this and be smart about it.
+You can easily control how this works though, if you want a fresh list for each time you start a macro simply call the /clist reset at the top of macros accordingly.